rh-messaging/amq7-training/worksheet3/README.md

 you will now see the live broker replicate back then take over as live

--   from the worksheet3 directory Start a queue receiver
+-   from the worksheet3 directory start a queue receiver

 ```code
 mvn verify -PqueueReceiver